 Complaints and Notices of Violation

 During this time neighbors reported over 200 odor pollution complaints to the Bay Area Air Quality Management District (BAAQMD).
 After ruling out other potential pollution sources, BAAQMD issued a Notice of Violation to the asphalt plant for emissions from December 3, 2020.

 The air pollution, and the complaints, continued unabated in the days following the Notice of Violation.
 BAAQMD issued an additional Notice of Violation to the asphalt plant for air pollution on December 21, 2020.
 BAAQMD issued two subsequent Notices of Violation on February 2 and 5, 2021.

-Berkeley Asphalt has submitted plans to the City of Berkeley to construct new asphalt loading enclosures, though there are concerns that the proposed plans will not be sufficient to fully address air pollution from the facility.
+Berkeley Asphalt submitted plans to the City of Berkeley to construct new asphalt loading enclosures, though there are concerns that the new enclosure is not enclosed enough and may not be sufficient to fully address air pollution from the facility.